Australian rules football culture: Player violence

 On-field assault has historically been socially tolerated in Australia, but, in recent years, this has changed with some players being charged by police for their on-field actions, including a recent jailing in Victoria and the much publicized case involving VFL player Leigh Matthews which ended the public perception that on-field football assaults are somehow legal.
 League penalties for such actions have also generally increased in recent years and overall violence has decreased over time.

 Violence has also affected the International Rules Series, with the Irish team objecting to the level of violence tolerated by Australia.

 Multiculturalism

 Australian rules football has involved a diverse section of society and the AFL has multicultural programs to engage people from different backgrounds.

 Racial vilification

-The Australian Football League's racial vilification code is an effort to stamp out racism in the sport and it has worked well, however there has been a history of well publicised incidents in the sport.
+The Australian Football League implemented a racial vilification code in an effort to stamp out racism in the sport.
+Despite that, there have still been numerous publicized incidents of racism in the sport.